 Cold War: The Dominican Civil War broke out due to tensions following a military coup against the democratically elected government of President Juan Bosch two years earlier.

 On April 24, in the year 1965, Cold War: The Dominican Civil War broke out due to tensions following a military coup against the democratically elected government of President Juan Bosch two years earlier.
-This event is recorded as a Selected Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Selected Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts